 $y_{ij} = \beta_0 + \beta_1 x_{ij} + \gamma z_i + \lambda_i j + e_{ij} $

-Here λI is a site-specific trend in snails over time (j).
+Here λi is a site-specific trend in snails over time (j).
 Due to this trend, if there is also a temporal trend in temperature (e.g., climate change), our estimation of β1 would again be contaminated and our estimate would no longer be causally identified if we did not measure site-level development.
 On the surface, this appears to be a difficult problem to tease apart.

 Fortunately, there is a simple solution related to the fixed effects transformation: temporal differencing.
 For each time point in our data, if we subtract the previous time point, we produce a model evaluating the relationship between change in our response variable versus change in our causal variable of interest.
 Like the fixed effects transformation, the confounding effects of site-level omitted variables that have a temporal trend are therefore eliminated.
 After the transformation, λi remains as a term to be estimated with a fixed effect (i.e., using a dummy variable for site, as before, will recover an estimate of the trend for each site).
 This approach has the added benefit of sweeping up other unknown site-level trends into our estimate of λi.
 Our first difference model design, represented as a path diagram in Figure 7B, translates to the following with means model notation: